- Medieval Potteries

 Potteries producing tin-glazed earthenware (commonly called delftware):

-Brislington, Limekiln Lane 1, Limekiln Lane 2, Redcliff Back 1, Redcliff Back 2, Redcliff Street 1, Redcliff Street 2, St Philip’s 1, Temple Street (Mary Orchard’s), Water Lane and, possibly, Tucker Street.
+Brislington, Limekiln Lane 1, Limekiln Lane 2, Redcliff Back 1, Redcliff Back 2, Redcliff Street 1, Redcliff Street 2, St Philip’s 1, Temple Street (Mary Orchard’s), possibly Tucker Street, and Water Lane.

 Potteries producing red earthenware:

-Barton Hill, Bedminster, Counterslip, Pipe Lane, Redcross Street, St Philip’s 2, St Philip’s 3, St Philip’s 5, St Philip’s 6, St Philip’s 7, St Philip’s 11, St Silas, St Thomas Street 3, St Thomas Street 4, Stapleton Road 1, Stapleton Road 3, Temple Back 1, Temple Back 2, 124 Temple Street, Water Lane, Westbury-on-Trym and Wilder Street.
+Baptist Mills, Barton Hill 1, Barton Hill 2, Bedminster, Counterslip, Pipe Lane, Redcross Street, St Philip’s 2, St Philip’s 3, St Philip’s 5, St Philip’s 6, St Philip’s 7, St Silas, St Thomas Street 3, St Thomas Street 4, Stapleton Road 1, Stapleton Road 3, Temple Back 1, Temple Back 2, 124 Temple Street, Water Lane, Westbury-on-Trym and Wilder Street.

 Potteries producing stoneware:

-Baptist Mills, Barton Hill, Counterslip, Lawrence Hill, Leek Lane, Lewins Mead, Redcliff Street 3, Redcross Street, St Philip’s 3, St Philip’s 4, St Philip’s 6, St Philip’s 7, St Philip’s 8, St Philip’s 9, St Philip’s 11, St Thomas Street 1, St Thomas Street 2, St Thomas Street 3, Temple Back 1, Temple Back 2, Temple Gate, 124 Temple Street, 125 (or 123) Temple Street, 131 Temple Street, Tower Harratz, Water Lane and, possibly, Tucker Street.
+Baptist Mills, Barton Hill, Counterslip, Lawrence Hill, Leek Lane, Lewins Mead, Redcliff Back 1, Redcliff Back 2, possibly Redcliff Street 2, Redcliff Street 3, Redcross Street, St Philip’s 1, St Philip’s 3, St Philip’s 4, St Philip’s 5, St Philip’s 6, St Philip’s 7, St Philip’s 8, St Philip’s 9, St Philip’s 11, St Thomas Street 1, St Thomas Street 2, St Thomas Street 3, Temple Back 1, Temple Back 2, Temple Gate, 124 Temple Street, 125 (or 123) Temple Street, 131 Temple Street, Tower Harratz and Water Lane.

 Potteries producing porcelain: